Deltona, Florida: Economy

 As of 2013, 60.0% of the population aged 16 years and over was in the labor force, with 52.7% employed and 7.2% unemployed.
 32.4% of the population worked in sales and office occupations; 24.8% worked in management, business, science and arts occupations; 20.7% in service occupations; 11.5% in production, transportation, and material moving occupations; and 10.6% in natural resources, construction, and maintenance occupations.
 The industries for which the city's inhabitants worked were 20.0% educational, health, and social services; 15.4% retail trade; 10.7% professional, scientific, management, administrative and waste management services; 9.5% arts, entertainment, recreation, accommodation and food services; 7.7% manufacturing; 7.6% finance, insurance, real estate, and rental and leasing; 7.2% construction; 6.3% public administration; 5.1% transportation, warehousing and utilities; 4.5% other services (except public administration); 3.5% information; 2.2% wholesale trade; and 0.4% agriculture, forestry, fishing and hunting, and mining.
 82.7% of workers worked in the private sector, 12.7% in government, and 4.6% self-employed in unincorporated businesses.
 85.9% of the population commute to work by driving alone in own car, with 8.1% consisting of carpoolers, 3.3% worked from home, 0.5% walked to work, 0.4% used public transportation (excluding taxicab), and 1.7% used other means to travel to work.
 The average commute time for workers is 32 minutes.

-Fitch, Moody's, and Standard & Poor's rated Deltona bonds as "AA-" between 2013 and 2014.
+Fitch, Moody's, and Standard & Poor's rated Deltona bonds as "AA-" from 2013 to 2014.
 Fitch attributed Deltona's small commercial sector to the city being a "largely residential and mostly built-out community", but did acknowledge the city's improving unemployment rate, dropping from a peak of 12% in 2010 to 6.4% in June 2014.
-As of 2014, the largest employers in the city include Daytona State College, followed by Publix Supermarkets, and Walmart.
+As of 2014, the largest employers in the city include Daytona State College, followed by Publix Super Markets, and Walmart.